jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     ```

 14. **Use React Router history to programmatically change the browser's URL**<br/>
+    <span style="red">_This one is important because we spent so little time on it.
+It is better to use after something has happened, for example, a button click_</span>
-    The useHistory hook returns a history object that has convenient methods for navigation. history lets you update the URL programmatically For example, suppose you want to push a new URL **when the user clicks a button**.
+    The `useHistory` hook returns a history object that has convenient methods for navigation. history lets you update the URL programmatically For example, suppose you want to push a new URL when the user clicks a button.
 It has two useful methods: - push - We can push the user to the location of our choosing by naming the route we are pushing them to:

         ```js
         import {useHistory} from 'react-router-dom'